 On 16 January 2019 three people were taken to hospital following a minibus crash on Skye on the A855 Staffin road.
 None of the other passengers sustained serious personal injury.

-Also on 16 January 2019 a minibus driver sustained fatal injuries in road accident on the A90 in Perthshire.
+Also on 16 January 2019 a minibus driver sustained fatal injuries in a road accident on the A90 in Perthshire.
 The 60-year-old died after her minibus collided with a lorry on the dual carriageway near St Madoes.

-December 2018 Scottish Borders Minibus Accident
+What happened in the December 2018 Scottish Borders minibus accident?

 On 29 December 2018 one man suffered fatal injury and 23 people were injured when a minibus overturned in the Scottish Borders on the A6089 between Newtongrange to Kelso.